Lucas Oil Speedway

-Lucas Oil Speedway is a motorsports racing facility located at the intersection of U.S. Route 54 and Missouri Route 83, in Wheatland, Missouri, United States.
+Lucas Oil Speedway is a motorsports racing facility located at the intersection of U.S. Route 54 and Missouri Route 83, in Wheatland, Missouri.
 Its primary circuit is a dirt track banked oval motorsport race track.
 Co-located at the site of the speedway is Lucas Lake, a motorboat racing venue, the first purpose-built boat drag racing lake in the world, located across from the track.

 History

 Lucas Oil Speedway was originally built as the Wheatland Raceway, in 2001, as a 3/8-mile dirt track in a former agricultural field, by Ron and Mary Jenkins of Wheatland.
 It was purchased by Lucas Oil in 2004, and then was rebuilt.
 In 2006, after the conversion renovation, the track reopened as the Lucas Oil Speedway, with new visitor, VIP, and competitor, and track facilities.

 An artificial lake, Lucas Lake was added to host drag boats and motorboat circuit racing.
 The boating facility was completed in 2011.
 With its opening, it became the world's first artificial lake for drag boat racing.

 An offroad supercross-motocross-style track was added to host off-road dirt buggy racing.
 The construction was started in 2016 and completed by 2017, with inaugural events in 2017.
 Racing on the track includes offroad trucks, offroad buggies, motocross bikes.
 As of 2017, it is the only one of its type in southwest Missouri.